Prince Henry Hospital, Sydney: Prince Henry Hospital

 New techniques for the diagnosis and treatment of infection and research into disease were a specialist function of the hospital as a unit.
 The expertise of the staff who were stationed at the hospital in diagnosis and treatment made them highly valued at other institutions around the country and gained the hospital a worldwide reputation.
 The training of nurses at the hospital had been standard practice since 1894, while from 1937 all nurses were required to spend two months training in the Nurses Preliminary Training School before entering the wards.

 During the same period (1936) the hospital was chosen by the New South Wales Postgraduate Committee as an official postgraduate teaching hospital.
 A postgraduate medical school was opened in 1938, although it only operated until 1943, and was finally abandoned due to wartime restrictions on staff and services.
-In 1960, the hospital became the first teaching hospital for the newly created University of NSW, continuing a proud history of educating medical staff.
+In 1960, the hospital became the first teaching hospital for the newly created University of NSW.

 The hospital's expertise and specialisation extended beyond the infectious disease wards and the training facilities.
 Specialist services were offered to treat soldiers during the early years of the Second World War, including the first of the American troops to land in Sydney (before the American military established their own hospitals).
 In 1946 a special police ward was created to treat those members of the police force who needed treatment; while on the other side of the law, one ward in the Delaney House was converted and secured to treat prisoners from Long Bay Gaol.
 (The link between the hospital and Long Bay Gaol also included the excellent bread baked and delivered daily to Prince Henry Hospital).